 Recent ratings on Iran’s banking system are unavailable.
 However, Moody’s is positive that the lifting of nuclear-related trade and financial sanctions on the Islamic republic will be credit-positive for banks in Iran.

-For anyone considering a banking career in Iran, this list is a helpful guide on where to start.
+For anyone considering a banking career in Iran, this list of top banks in Iran is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

-Established in 2001, EN Bank operates as a private bank in the Islamic Republic of Iran.
-The bank offers retail, corporate, international, and commercial banking solutions to individual customers, small to medium-sized businesses, corporations, and public institutions.
-It also provides savings and current accounts, loans, cards, and safe deposit boxes; merchant, cash management, and financing services; Internet, telephone, mobile, and SMS banking; and foreign exchange, currency accounts, trade finance, fund transfer, and wire services.
+EN Bank also provides savings and current accounts, loans, cards, and safe deposit boxes; merchant, cash management, and financing services; Internet, telephone, mobile, and SMS banking; and foreign exchange, currency accounts, trade finance, funds transfers, and wire services.

-Bank Mellat was founded in 1979.
-The bank provides commercial banking services in Iran, such as cash transfer between accounts, forex trading services, negotiable banknotes, foreign exchange facilities to finance circulating, mid-term finance loans with ECO, and short-term financial loans of ECO.
-It also offers refinance, finance, Murabaha, foreign exchange reserve, letter of guarantee, documentary credits, special payment services, checks, rentable deposit boxes, Musaqa, Muzara’a, futures contracts, access cards, and core banking.
+Bank Mellat also offers refinancing, financing, Murabaha, foreign exchange reserve, letters of guarantee, documentary credits, special payment services, checks, rentable deposit boxes, Musaqa, Muzara’a, futures contracts, access cards, and core banking.
 It manages a network of 1,774 branches in Iran and five branches in Turkey and South Korea.

-Based in Tehran, Bank Pasagard was established in 2004.
-The bank serves different economic sectors, including banking and finance; mining; oil, gas and energy; information technology; and real estate development and construction.
+Based in Tehran, Bank Pasagard was established in 2005.
+The bank serves different economic sectors, including banking and finance, mining, oil, gas and energy, information technology, and real estate development and construction.

 Parsian Bank provides banking products and services to individuals and legal entities in Iran and other countries.
-The bank accepts short and long-term investment deposits, and grants facilities.
+The bank accepts short and long-term investment deposits.
 It also provides telephone, Internet, and mobile banking, as well as ATM services.
 It operates through approximately 294 branches.

-Operating as a commercial bank, Bank of Tejarat provides various deposit and loan products, as well as telephone, Internet, and mobile banking services to individuals and businesses in Iran.
-Established in 1979, it is headquartered in Tehran with around 21,400 employees.
+Operating as one of the commercial banks in Iran, the Bank of Tejarat provides various deposit and loan products, as well as telephone, Internet, and mobile banking services to individuals and businesses in Iran.
+Established in 1979, it is headquartered in Tehran, with around 21,400 employees.

 The bank operates a network of branch offices in Iran, as well as overseas branches in France, Tajikistan, England, the United Arab Emirates, Germany, and China.